You are here

 - Where you play .
 Visit parks, coffee cafes and other public gathering places and initiate conversations with people of other nationalities.

 - GO to them .
 Contact local colleges and offer to serve international students.
-Get involved in local housing developments with international populations.
+Serve at a local housing development with international population, or become a tutor in a local literacy program.
 Visit large cities or participate in cross-cultural mission projects.

 - Culture .
 Express interest, listen and learn.
 Ask about their culture, traditions and beliefs.
 Invite them to your home for dinner and holiday gatherings.
 Ask them to join you for church services, weddings and other social events.